chromoxdor/easyfetch/README.md

 Use your browser to view the new dashboard: http://<ESP_DEVICE_IP>/fetch.html You should now see all the ESPEasy device tasks and states.
+(Note: For multiple espeasy devices in a network you´ll need only one device with the fetch.html as a primary device when all communicate via the p2p controller)

 ### Display options: